chris-l-waters/iris/README.md

 5. **Ask Questions**: Query your processed documents and get intelligent, contextual responses with automatic citations

 ### Example Queries
-- "Who is the decision authority for an ACAT ID program?"
+- "What ACAT levels delegate decision authority to the service components?"
 - "When is a CAPE AOA requried for an MDAP?"
 - "How are performance evaluations conducted?"